fakhar-ali/fakhar-ali/README.md

 ========== Communication/ Reporting ==========
 ☛ I always like to maintain strong commncations with my clients.

-☛ For long term projects weekly a meeting in "Sk-pe" & for short term project daily based reporting - By "Trello", "Sl-ack", "H-ang-outs", "W-hatsApp" and Upwork messenger.
+☛ For long term projects weekly a meeting in "Sk-pe" & for short term project daily based reporting - By "Trello", "Slack", "Hangouts", "WhatsApp", Fiverr and Upwork messenger.

 Thanks,
-Md Ahmed Mehmood.(Ali)
+Fakhar Ali